XP-NETWORK/documentation/docs/Multibridge2.0/viewing_result.md

 The Unifairy NFT has successfully arrived from BSC to Velas.
 However, we can see that its ID has changed to 17.
 This is the ID of the wrapped NFT in the smart contract it was minted with on the target chain.

 Thanks to the new smart contracts developed by XP.network, it is possible to mint wrapped NFTs with arbitrary addresses on the target chain.
-This fundamental change allows transferring logic togeather with the assets.
+This fundamental change allows transferring logic together with the assets.

 ![Velas View](../../static/assets/10.png)